d4n3436/GScraper/README.md

 # GScraper

-A scraper for Google Images made in C#.
+A collection of search engine image scrapers (Google Images, DuckDuckGo and Brave) in C#.

 See the [examples](examples) folder for an example program.